pingcap/failpoint/README.md

         - for the RANGE statement
         - SWITCH INITIAL statement
         - …
-    - Anywhere you can write a function literal
+    - Anywhere you can call a function

 ## Failpoint name best practice